 The Identification of Termite Species

-A termite inspection is not just about identifying the presence of termites.
+A professional termite inspection is not just about identifying the presence of termites.
 I goes far much beyond that.
 When a termite inspection professional, you should expect him to identify the termite species infesting your home.
 There are different termite species and they all have different behavior and control methods.
 Therefore, in addition to tracking the termite’s place of origin, the exterminator should identify the termite species.
 This will help him determine the most ideal control method to use.

 A Termite Inspection Report